Emirates Credit Cards

 - Travel credit.
 There are a few credit cards that offer flights or travel credit each year.
 This can be a simple way to offset the cost of the annual fee – but only if you can actually make use of the credit.

 How to apply for an Emirates credit card

 - Age.
-The general age requirement for these credit cards is 18 year old.
+The general age requirement for these credit cards is 18 years old.

-Frequently asked questions
+Frequently asked questions about Emirates credit cards

 Can I get an additional card and would it earn miles as well?

 Depending on the credit card you choose, you could request an additional cardholder for your account.
 The additional cardholder would then be able to earn miles on eligible spending.
 These miles would be added to your Emirates Skywards account (as the primary cardholder), along with any miles you earned from your credit card spending.
 Note that some cards may charge an annual additional cardholder fee for this option and you would still be responsible for paying off the balance on your Emirates credit card account.

 How do I make use of the chauffeur-driven transfer with the Emirates Citi World Mastercard?

 Purchase your Emirates flight ticket using your Emirates Citi World Mastercard, then make your booking with the Emirates reservation office a minimum of 72 hours prior to departure.
 Mileage restrictions may apply, and the maximum capacity per car is two adults, two suitcases and two carry-on bags.
 Extra charges may apply if a larger car or infant car seat is requested.
 This service is only available if you fly on a Emirates-operated flight number and aircraft, and excludes Trans-Tasman flights, Skywards Miles redemption tickets, travel industry tickets and group bookings.
 See the Emirates Citi World Mastercard webpage for more details.